 Every woman feels differently upon returning to work after maternity leave, and the first weeks back can be a big adjustment accompanied by a mix of emotions.
 Colleagues want to be supportive but often don't know the right thing to say and may end up putting their foot in their mouth with a comment like "Do you miss your little girl?"
 Here are some ways to congratulate a new mother, welcome her back to work, and ease the transition.

-Bring flowers: When a group of colleagues buy a new mom flowers at the office, it's an instant bonding experience.
+- Bring flowers: When a group of colleagues buys a new mom flowers at the office, it's an instant bonding experience.
 It's a lovely gesture that says they share in the beauty of a new baby as well.

-While you may not have the power to grant your co-worker more time off or flexible hours, letting her know that you'll have her back if she needs it means a lot.
+While you may not have the power to grant your co-worker more time off or flexible hours, letting her know that you are there for her is good emotional support.